tobeno/example-booking/README.md

-# Example: Simple booking application
+# Example: Simple Booking Application

-This is a demo application developed as a code challenge.
+This is a personal demo application developed as a code challenge.

-## Goal
+## Challenge

 Allow users to find properties (e.g. hotels) around them and submit booking requests for them.